Command Reference

 rsconstruct tags frontmatter src/main.md # Show raw frontmatter for a file

-rsconstruct tags validate # Validate tags against .tags file
+rsconstruct tags validate # Validate tags against tags_dir allowlist

-rsconstruct tags unused # List tags in .tags not used by any file
+rsconstruct tags unused # List tags in tags_dir not used by any file

 rsconstruct tags unused --strict # Exit with error if unused tags found (CI)

-rsconstruct tags sync # Add missing tags to .tags
+rsconstruct tags collect # Add missing tags from source files to tag collection

 rsconstruct complete